loveencounterflow/coffee-script/README.md

 Now that we've got all the pieces together, let's have a look at how `yield` is great for dealing with asynchronous programming.

-In the following code, `after` is just a friendly rewrite of `setTimeout`, JavaScript's most generic means for asynchronous programming: it takes a time expressed as number of seconds and a callback; it will call the callback at some time in the future when at least as many seconds have passed; in the meantime, the current code context is run to completion.
-Now look at this code
-fragment:

 ```coffeescript
 stepper_with_timeouts = ->*